xzuyn/ROCm-Guides/VLAD_SD.Next/README.md

 If you don't already have your system setup with the correct drivers, kernels, etc, please follow the Main Guide [README.md](https://github.com/xzuyn/ROCm-Guides/)

 ## Step 1:
-Clone Vlad's fork of automtic1111.
+Clone VLAD's fork of automtic1111.

 Run these commands: